This article will buck the trend about Facebook Ads for real estate.

 And this happens on all social media channels.

 Thus, running ads needs to be approached like content marketing.

 So, you target people who are usually unaware of a need or problem.

 Yes, leads may be cheaper, but as I worked out in this article, the cost per qualified lead may be higher.

-This is also the reason why many perceive real estate leads from Facebook as being bad quality.
+This is also why many perceive real estate leads from Facebook as bad quality.

 When you expect higher problem-aware leads from Facebook, then yes, what you get is likely bad quality.

-They are mostly leads that need to be worked on to increase their problem and need awareness, and that’s done with follow-up systems.
+They are primarily leads that need to be worked on to increase their problem and need awareness, and that’s done with follow-up systems.

 When you know the level of need and problem awareness Facebook users usually have, it’s to be expected.
 Then it just is what it is.